share

 Pubs have expanded their menu of crisps and peanuts to include heart-warming British fare.
 No pub is the same though, depending on the needs of the surrounding community, the hours during which food is served and the kind of food, being served will vary.
 Most pubs serve fish and chips (get the mushy peas), meat pies, and sausages with gravy but sometimes you can find such things as curries and stews that are sure to warm you up even in the coldest weather.

-Tour of Parliament
+Tour the Houses of Parliament

 Guided tours are not normally the highlight of my trips; in fact, I avoid them if possible, preferring to explore on my own.
 So, it never ceases to surprise me how often I find myself talking about the guided tour of Parliament and how memorable it was.
 Not only does a visit to Parliament get you out of the cold for an hour and a half, it provides you with a really interesting look at the country’s government, politics and history.